-Section 6 of this bill revises existing law, which authorizes or requires a court to order a person to install a device to prevent a person who has consumed alcohol from starting his motor vehicle if the person is convicted of a first offense of driving under the influence and had a concentration of alcohol of 0.18 or more in

-19 his blood or breath, by reducing the required concentration of alcohol to 0.15.
+Existing law requires a court, under certain circumstances, to order a person to install a device to prevent a person who has consumed alcohol from starting his or her motor vehicle if the person is convicted of a first offense of driving under the influence and had a concentration of alcohol of 0.18 or more in his or her blood or breath.
+(NRS 484C.460) Section 6 of this bill requires a court to order such a person to install such a device if the person had a concentration of alcohol of 0.15 or more in his or her blood or breath.